-In December 2016, the Company approved and issued a retirement incentive to an officer in the form of stock appreciation rights.
+In December 2016, the Company approved and issued a long-term performance incentive to an officer in the form of stock appreciation rights.
 The Company granted 80,000 stock appreciation rights.
-The market price was \$23.13 on the date of grant and the executive will get cash award at age 65 based upon the stock price at that date compared to the stock price at the date of grant but in no event will the award be less than \$500,000.
+The market price was \$23.13 on the date of grant and the executive will get a cash award at age 65 based upon the stock price at that date compared to the stock price at the date of grant but in no event will the award be less than \$500,000.
 The Company plans to expense the fair value of the award over the 9.1 year vesting period to the officer's attainment of age 65.

-The Company recorded the following stock compensation expense for options in its consolidated statements of income (in thousands):
+The Company recorded the following stock compensation expense in its consolidated statements of income (in thousands):

 Three Months ended December 31,

-2 2016 2015
+20)17 2016

-Stock option grants \$ 118 136
+Stock option grants \$ 55 118

 Annual director stock award

-\$ 118 136
+\$ 55 118